Kandru/vpnplane/README.md

 You define tunnels and routes in YAML, then run one command to apply everything.

+It is intended to run on a small virtual server with Ubuntu 24.04 or newer hence it (currently) needs root-permissions to work.
+Migrating to Docker is on my road map.
+Do not run anything else on the VM to avoid potential network conflicts.
+It's okay to have ufw allowing SSH.

 ## A Short Story

 My home and lab setup grew over time: multiple FritzBox locations, a few OPNsense firewalls, and roadwarrior clients (smartphone, laptop, tablet) that need secure access while traveling.